argilla-io/argilla/README.md

 <hr>
 <h3><a href="https://argilla.io/blog/launching-argilla-huggingface-hub/">Deploy on Hugging Face Hub</a></h3>
-WARNING: Hugging Face Spacese spaces don't have data retention by default and reset after 48 hours but this can be enabled within the settings on Hugging Face.
+WARNING: HuggingFace Spaces don't have persistent storage and will automatically reset after 48 hours of inactivity, which means all the data within the Space will be lost.
 <a href="https://argilla.io/blog/launching-argilla-huggingface-hub/"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png" width="100%"></a>

 <hr>